janbodnar/Python-Datovy-Analytik-Skolenie/sql.md

 SELECT * FROM countries ORDER BY name;
 SELECT * FROM countries ORDER BY name ASC;
 SELECT * FROM countries ORDER BY name DESC;
+SELECT * FROM users ORDER BY occupation, last_name DESC;
 ```

 ## COUNT & FILTER